 Are There Any Adverse Effects?

-Ashwagandha is generally considered safe when taken within the therapeutic doses of between 1000-6000mg daily for root powder and 500mg-1500 mg for an extract.
+Ashwagandha is generally considered very safe when taken within the therapeutic doses of between 1000-6000mg daily for root powder and 500mg-1500 mg for an extract.

 Ashwagandha is not recommended for pregnant and breastfeeding women.